Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Primary Findings

 \section{Primary Findings}

-Based on the seven settings outlined in the benchmark in \Cref{sec:data}, we conduct a comprehensive investigation of the performance of 28 methods under various degrees of \(Y|X\)-shifts.
+Based on the \wty{10} settings outlined in \Cref{sec:data}, we conduct a comprehensive investigation of the performance of \wty{45} methods under various degrees of \(Y|X\)-shifts.
 In this section, we first demonstrate that the ``accuracy-on-the-line'' phenomenon does not hold under \(Y|X\)-shifts in tabular data, contrasting sharply with its behavior under \(X\)-shifts.
-We then highlight the challenges faced by existing methods in addressing natural distribution shifts in practice, including inconsistent algorithmic performance across different methods and the limited improvements offered by robust learning techniques.
+We then highlight the challenges faced by existing methods in addressing distribution shifts in practice, including inconsistent algorithmic performance across different methods and the limited improvements offered by robust learning techniques.